sonamsingh11/angular-task/README.md

 ## Instructions:

-Fork this repo and complete the following tasks. *Please do not spend more than 2 hours on this project.* If you only finish one task in that time, that is ok.
-Please submit a pull request with your work once finished.
+Fork this repo and complete the following task. *Please do not spend more than 2 hours on this project.* Please submit a pull request with your work once finished.

-### Task #1
+### Task
+Use ngrx and create or modify appropriate actions, reducers, and selectors.

-The user profile page is currently static with dummy data.
+The user profile page is currently loaded with dummy data.
 Use the public API at [Random User Generator](https://randomuser.me/) to create a service to pull in a random user and populate the profile page.
-You should replace the following data points:
+You should get the relevant data from the API to fill a `ProfileStore`.

-* First and Last Name
-* Profile picture
-* Phone number, including cell
-* City and State
-* Email address
-* Date of Birth

-### Task #2

 Create a new page, a profile list.
 Pull in 10 random profiles to populate this list, and make each profile list item clickable, sending the user to a user details page with that user data.